Season

 “…Marie’s world of sex, malevolence, the undead, and miraculous rescue is alluring.”

-“Voodoo Season is a tantalizing brew of spirituality, sensuality, and old-fashioned good storytelling — a perfect novel for anyone who loves a strong mystery beautifully told.
+“Season is a tantalizing brew of spirituality, sensuality, and old-fashioned good storytelling — a perfect novel for anyone who loves a strong mystery beautifully told.
 Another winner from this great writer!”

 “Haunting and lyrical, Voodoo Season draws us into the fascinating world of ghosts and spirits, and the people they watch over.
 Jewell Parker Rhodes has created a terrific character in Marie Levant: strong, sensual and vulnerable.”

-“In Voodoo Season, Jewell Parker Rhodes revisits her rich, mysterious world of New Orleans, but this time in a contemporary mystery.
+“In Season, Jewell Parker Rhodes revisits her rich, mysterious world of New Orleans, but this time in a contemporary mystery.
 In this literate page-turner, a doctor hiding from her painful past is caught in a web of ritual murder and must rediscover the healing voodoo legacy she inherited from her great-grandmother, Marie Laveau.
 Compelling and elegantly written.”

 “I found Voodoo Season engrossing and compelling…Jewell Parker Rhodes seems to be not only committed to fully exploring what it means to be a contemporary, dynamic woman, but also to exploring and unmasking misperceptions of Vodun/Voodoo.
 I admire that commitment.”